 Response

-DEQ is confident that the requirements and deadlines in the proposed rules are achievable by all affected facilities.
+DEQ is confident that the requirements in the proposed rules are achievable by all affected facilities.
 DEQ is also committed to work with all affected companies to issue necessary emission control device approvals and test plan approvals as quickly as possible.
+DEQ is aware that some affected facilities are experiencing lengthy delays in issuance of necessary building permits, and has proposed compliance extensions of up to one year for reasons beyond the facility’s control.

-We have revised the rule to reduce source testing costs and uncertainties by replacing the 99% capture efficiency standard with a standard at the baghouse outlet.
-In addition, DEQ added a pathway for facilities to apply for an extension of time to comply in340-244-9005.
+DEQ has revised the rule to reduce source testing costs and uncertainties by replacing the 99% capture efficiency standard with a standard at the baghouse outlet.

 Comment: Don't shut down